Canop/miaou/installation.md

 There are various valid ways to install them.
 Be sure to install a recent version of node.
 Versions lower than 11 aren't compatible with Miaou.

+## Note:

+The current version of miaou's build chain isn't compatible with node 13+

 # gulp cli

 	npm install -g gulp-cli